Relieving symptoms

 • eating a balanced diet

-Clearing Secretions
+Clearing secretions

 Build up of secretions can lead to recurring infections and can reduce the amount of oxygen transferring into the alveoli (air sacs) in your lungs.
-Top tips:

-• Adopt a routine to clear secretions daily, perhaps on waking, before meals and bedtime
+• adopt a routine to clear secretions daily, perhaps on waking, before meals and bedtime

-• Use your bronchdilator inhaler (blue) before clearing secretions
+• use your bronchdilator inhaler (blue) before clearing secretions

-• Lying on one side and/or the other can be beneficial-have tissues ready
+• lying on one side and/or the other can be beneficial-have tissues ready

 Active cycle of breathing technique (ACBT)